MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/05-OpenAI-BYOD.md

 ### Using the Bring Your Own Data Feature in the Application

-1. Open the *.env* file and update the following values with your Cognitive Services endpoint, key, and index name.
+1. Go back to the project in Visual Studio Code and open the *.env* file.
+Update the following values with your Cognitive Services endpoint, key, and index name.
 You copied the endpoint and key to a local file earlier in this exercise.

     ```
     AZURE_COGNITIVE_SEARCH_ENDPOINT=<COGNITIVE_SERVICES_ENDPOINT_VALUE>